-As you embark upon one of the most challenging phases of your career, I urge you to take advantage of the many special opportunities at Stanford.
+As you ready yourself to take on one of the most challenging tasks of your career, I urge you to take advantage of the many special opportunities at Stanford.
 Meet with your advisors and talk with other faculty, students and staff to better understand the broad bioengineering environment here.
 Peruse the course offerings in departments throughout the university.
 Attend seminars and research meetings in labs of interest.
 If you are a Ph.D. student, take time to see and understand various research groups to find a research area and style that suits your needs and interests.